quentin452/Ark-Survival-Evolved-Private-servermodpack/Ark survival modpack+server/LOG/3ScorchedEarth.md

 **SCORCHED EARTH/SE**

-⚠️PLS ADD THIS ARGUMENT IN YOUR LAUNCHER WHEN YOU PLAY WITH THIS MODPACK -preventhibernation to fix some mods like creature finder deluxe⚠️
+⚠️PLS ADD THIS ARGUMENT IN YOUR LAUNCHER WHEN YOU PLAY WITH THIS MODPACK -preventhibernation to fix some mods like creature finder deluxe and don't use -nomemorybias⚠️

 **client/server mods line**